-In adopting the IECMH Competencies and Endorsement®, SCIMHA became a part of the Alliance for the Advancement of Infant Mental Health®, formed with the goal of ensuring consistency in professional standards across state lines, promoting the relational health of infants, young children, and their families, supporting professionals who serve infants, young children, and families through workforce development and shared resources for infant and early childhood mental health associations.
+In adopting Competency Guidelines for Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant & Early Childhood Mental Health®, our state joins a swiftly growing movement to prioritize the need for increased resources and attention on the social and emotional needs of infants and young children.
+South Carolina is the 29th state and joins two countries in licensing use of the Competency Guidelines (MI-AIMH Copyright © 2017.
+With this, South Carolina also becomes part of the Alliance for the Advancement of Infant Mental Health.
+The Alliance was formed with the goal of ensuring consistency in professional standards across state lines, promoting the relational health of infants, young children and their families, supporting professionals who serve infants, young children and families through workforce development and shared resources for infant and early childhood mental health associations.